david-star-git/op-markt/readme.md

 You need to install `matplotlib` and `pandas` for the price graph to work.

+- **Reputation System**: The bot now includes a reputation tracking system for Minecraft players.
+Users can give positive or negative reputation to a player based on their Minecraft UUID.
+The bot keeps track of reputations and allows users to view the overall reputation of any player using the `/view_rep` command.
+Additionally, users can check the reputation stats of a Discord user to see how many positive and negative reputations they have given using the `/stats` command.

+You need to install `aiosqlite` so you the bot can create and acces the database.

+- **Reputation Commands**:
+  - **/view_rep**: Displays the total positive, negative, and overall reputation for a Minecraft player, complete with their avatar image.
+  - **/give_rep**: Allows users to give a positive or negative reputation to a Minecraft player.
+This command ensures that each user can only give reputation to another player once.
+  - **/stats**: Enables users to check how many positive and negative reputations a Discord user has given.

 ## TODO

 - [x] Add image to embed.